ExpertiseLicensed Clinical Psychologist,Mental Health Consultant,Alcohol and Drug Educator,Bharat Natyam Indian Dance Expert

-She also finds inter-lingual blunders amusing; she can speak her mother-tongue Marati at a conversational level and has had fun with her cousins combining the two languages such as speaking Marati with English grammar and vice versa.
+She also finds inter-lingual blunders amusing; she can speak her mother-tongue Marathi at a conversational level and has had fun with her cousins combining the two languages such as speaking Marathi with English grammar and vice versa.

 Mona is also very passionate about and interested in helping people with time management, work-life balance, and living their best lives.
 She practices what she teaches clients regarding self-care and maintaining a balance of work, hobbies, and time with loved ones.

 When she is not working, Mona enjoys being with her husband and dog.
 She also enjoys reading, movies, board games and exploring hiking trails.
 In addition, Mona tries to keep fit by doing high impact 45-60-minute workouts 4-5 times per week such as jogging, kickboxing classes, and high impact and high intensity (HIIT) cardio workouts.